Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 } SearchRequest;
 ~~~

-In turn, the Transparency Log responds with a SearchResult structure:
+In turn, the Transparency Log responds with a SearchResponse structure:

 ~~~ tls
 struct {